 Figuring out where a lead came from, like a certain ad or website, to know what works best.

 Getting leads from different places, like website forms or social media, and saving them in the CRM.

 Changing a lead into a customer, usually through selling or getting them started with a product.

 Lead Conversion Process

 The steps to turn a lead into a customer.

 Lead Conversion Rate

-The percentage of successfully converted leads into customers.
+The percentage of leads that become customers.

 Lead Scoring Decay

 Lowering a lead’s score if they don’t talk to the company for a while.